 In the simplest of definitions, mobile app engagement tells you the overall value of your business, product or service from a user’s perspective.
 It gives a clear picture of how frequently or how long a potential or existing user likes to engage with your mobile app.

 According to Esteban Kolsky, 72% of users tend to share a positive experience with 6 or more people.
 On the contrary, 13% of unhappy users will share their experience with 15 people or even more.
 With the ever-increasing mobile app competition in the world of mobile apps in recent times, user engagement has become one of the key factors that define an app’s overall success or failure.

 Baseline App Engagement Metrics

 It is imperative to understand the fact that measuring user engagement varies from one business to another, from one industry to another.
 There are a lot of internal or external factors that will determine the way an organization measures it’s app’s user engagement over a certain time period.

-Having said that, we have picked the top most important user engagement metrics that you – being a business owner, app developer or a product manager – need to pay heed to:
+Having said that, we have picked the top most important average mobile user engagement metrics that you – being a business owner, app developer or a product manager – need to pay heed to:

 The first step in achieving success in your mobile app is trying to meet certain goals in terms of the app’s total number of downloads.
 This is one of the most important metrics as far as user engagement is concerned.
 This is split into two parts: